appstud/Azot/README.md

 ___

 ####Use feedback
 Activate or desactivate the "shake for feedback" functionality.
+(Activated by default)

 ####Session recording
 Activate or desactivate session recording.
+(Activated by default)

 ####Location recording
 Activate or desactivate location tracking.
+(Activated by default)

 ####Record on debug mode
 If activated only session from apps downloaded through the Appstore will be retrieved.
+(Activated by default)

 ####Only upload on wifi
 If activated datas will only be sent when the user is connected to wifi.
+(Desactivated by default)

 ####Use auto pages tracking
 If activated pages will be automatically tracked.
+(Activated by default)

 ####Use date range
 Allows you to set a date range in which the SDK will be on.
+(Desactivated by default)

 ###Video Parameters
 ___

 ####Video recording
 Activate or desactivate the video.
+(Desactivated by default)

 ####Only upload on wifi
 If activated videos will only be sent when the user is connected to wifi.
+(Activated by default)

 ####Confidentiality
 Set the video confidentiality level.
+(MEDIUM by default)

 ####Use date range
 Allows you to set a date range in which the Video will be on.
+(Desactivated by default)

+###Feedback Parameters
+___

+####Use feedback
+Activate or Desactivate the "Shake for feedback" gesture.
+(Activated by default)

+####Question for your users
+Define the question you want us to ask your users on the top of the feedback page.

+####Categories
+Define different feedback categories.
+(Max.
+5)